Sovereign-Labs/sovereign-sdk/specs/interfaces/stf.md

 * **Usage:**
   * Called between `begin_slot` and `end_slot` to process the completed proving of some prior transactions.
 May be invoked zero or more times per slot.
 May not be invoked between a `begin_batch` call and its corresponding `end_batch`.
-  Rollups SHOULD use this call to compensate provers and adjust gas prices.
+  Rollups should use this call to compensate provers and adjust gas prices.

 * **Arguments**